chancery-lane-project/Clause-Comparison/README.md

 # TCLP x Faculty AI Fellowship December 2024
+## Please note: this is a live github with updates being made consistently.
+If you see something broken, especially in a branch, excuse our mess! :broom:
 ## Detecting climate-aligned content in contracts and recommending TCLP content for contracts that are not already climate-aligned
 ![Alt text](readme_image.png)